oliverpaisley/oliverpaisley.github.io/about-me.md

   <img src="/pics/9.JPG" width="100" height="133">
 </div>

 My full name is Oliver Joseph di Leonardo Paisley.
 I'm 24 years old and I live in northern California.
-I graduated in May 2015 with a B.S. in general statistics from the University of California, Davis.
+I graduated in June 2015 with a B.S. in general statistics from the University of California, Davis.

 Things I'm interested in: